Home » Dietary Supplements » Bio Supplements

 Treatment with Coenzyme Q10 can be an effective medication for some serious and vary rare metabolic or mitochondrial disorders.
 The result of these conditions is that patients are rendered incapable of synthesizing sufficient quantities of CoQ10.
 CoQ10 can then be prescribed by a doctor.

-Research has shown that taking CoQ10 may also have a beneficial effect for sufferers of migraine headaches.
+Research has shown that taking CoQ10 may also have a beneficial for sufferers of migraine headaches.
 It is also being researched as a treatment for cancer, and is also being looked at for its ability to ease the side effects of cancer treatment.

 Recent research has shown that the antioxidant properties of CoQ10 can benefit the brain and body of animals.
 Some studies show that CoQ10 can protect the brain against neurodegenerative diseases (for example, Parkinson’s disease).
 However, it has not been found that CoQ10 relieves the symptoms.